What is Google Trends?

 Can you see Google Trends by county?

-The closest thing Google Trends offers to viewing results by county is a metro-level breakdown.
-You can view this by navigating to the Interest by region section and selecting "Metro" in the dropdown.
+Google Trends does not offer data by county.
+The closest thing is its metro-level breakdown, which you can view by navigating to the Interest by region section and selecting "Metro" in the dropdown.

 Can you see Google Trends by zip code?